 1. Spring Clean

-The best way to get your garden in order is to staying on top of it in the first place by keeping it clear and tidy – it will save you time and work in the long run.
+The best way to get your garden in order is to stay on top of it in the first place by keeping it clear and tidy – it will save you time and work in the long run.
 As you prepare the garden for the growing season remember to clear borders, lawns and ponds of dead leaves and debris which may harbour disease and bacteria that will harm your plants.
 Also, trim back the dead growth of herbaceous perennials and deciduous grasses.

 Include patios, trellises and decking in your clear-up, remembering to protect your plants from any harmful products.
 Before the arrival of Spring prepare your greenhouse for seedlings and cuttings by giving it a good clear and clean inside and out with garden disinfectant.
 This way you can reduce the risk of pests and disease taking hold.
 Include all the pots and trays and remember to ventilate the greenhouse for a couple of days afterwards.